Solutions

 Aside from the upfront fee of a POC, the cost of investigations afterward must be budgeted too.
 From experience, we know that many carriers forget about this initially.
 They don’t realize the amount of effort it takes to evaluate results, and they sometimes end up spending two or three times the anticipated hours.
 It’s time-consuming to investigate each vendor separately, but we also know that it’s a crucial part of the POC process.
 Luckily, claims that have already been flagged as fraud in the past are easy.
 Your IT department can handle that analysis.
 But what about these new claims your investigators didn’t catch the first time?
 We know that they should be re-evaluated, but whose job is it?

 How can you maximize your opportunities and reduce fraud at the same time?
-Download our eBook Insurance Digital Transformation and find out.
+Check out our eBook Insurance Digital Transformation and find out.

 2. Integration into Core Systems